-Placing people on a Lacto-ovo vegetarian diet for 26 days causes a significant decrease in muscle creatine.
+Placing people on a lacto-ovo vegetarian diet for 26 days causes a significant decrease in muscle creatine.
 In vegetarians, creatine supplementation may have significant benefits.
 These include improvements in physical performance and improvements in brain function.
 Many of these effects are stronger in vegetarians than meat eaters.

-Ph.D. in Nutrition, BSc in Biology
+Dr. Atli Arnarson, Ph.D. in Nutrition, BSc in Biology

-When deciding how to take creatine, there are two main methods to choose from: the loading phase and the maintenance phase.
+Moving on to the practical aspects of using creatine monohydrate, there are two main methods to consider: the loading phase and the maintenance phase.